migomipo/migo-hqm-server/README.md

 /set goalreplay *on/off* | Enables/disabled goal replays.
 /kickall *S*             | Kicks all players with a player name equal to *S* (case-insensitive). % can be used as wildcards at the start and end of *S* to match players with similar names.
 For example, migo%, %mipo and %gomi% all match MigoMipo.
 /banall *S*              | Same as /kickall, but also IP-bans.
+/serverrestart           | Restarting the server service in Linux based OS (see "service" at "Server" section)